Neuralink: Fast LLM Inference on Smartphones with Neuron Co-Activation Linking: Introduction

+Unfortunately, I/O overheads severely impede the efficiency of the activation sparsity paradigm.
+Due to the disjoint sets of activated parameters across different inference requests, frequent I/O operations are necessitated to swap model parameters between DRAM and flash memory.
+As detailed in Table~\ref{tab:intro-io-bottleneck}, I/O operations account for 73.4\%-95.8\% of the total inference latency when offloading only the Feed Forward Network (FFN) of models to flash memory.
+Especially, rather than being bound on bandwidth, the I/O efficiency on smartphones is primarily bottlenecked by \textbf{Input/Output Operations Per Second (IOPS)}~\cite{iops}, as depicted in Figure~\ref{fig:intro-core-result}.
+On one hand, flash memory on smartphones generally features a shallow I/O command queue.
+More critically, the scattered activation of parameters induces numerous small-grained read accesses, further intensifying the constraint.

-The design of \Neuralink{} is rooted in \textit{Neuron Co-Activation}, a property prevalent in activation sparsity yet underexplored in current works.
-Specially, neurons in LLMs exhibit strong correlations in their activation patterns.
-When processing real-world datasets, the activation of an individual neuron is consistently linked to the activation of a stable group of others.
-Given the efficiency of continuous reads, which enable the retrieval of larger data blocks with a single request, \Neuralink{} introduces a key insight: \textit{Why not establish links between neurons that are frequently co-activated in flash memory, facilitating continuous read access to reduce IOPS?}
+In this paper, we present a key insight that neurons in LLMs prevalently exhibit strong correlations in their activation patterns, which can be strategically leveraged to accelerate I/O operations.
+Specifically, when processing real-world datasets, the activation of an individual neuron is consistently accompanied by the activation of a stable set of other neurons, a phenomenon we term \textit{Neuron Co-Activation}.
+By taking advantage of continuous reads, which enable the retrieval of larger data blocks with a single request, we can \textit{co-locate frequently co-activated neurons in contiguous memory addresses in flash memory}, reducing IOPS and thereby improving the overall inference efficiency on smartphones.